hadron-sclang/hadron/doc/Hadron-Stack-Frame.md

 Hadron reserves two registers, GPR0 and GPR1, while running any machine code.
 GPR0 will always point to the thread-specific ThreadContext structure.
 GPR1 serves as the stack pointer.
-Hadron maintains its own stack, which is slot-aligned, meaning every entry is expected to be a 16-byte slot.
+Hadron maintains its own stack, which is slot-aligned, meaning every entry is an 8 byte slot.

 Stacks grow down, so pushing something onto the Hadron stack means *decrementing* the stack pointer.
 Thread context also maintains a *frame* pointer, which points at the bottom of the stack frame for the current calling code.
-At function entry point the stack is laid out as follows:
+At function entry the stack is laid out as follows:

 | frame pointer | contents               | stack pointer |
 |---------------|------------------------|---------------|